pixelpicosean/lesser-panda/README.md

 - `FourWayMove` move objects left/right/up/down
 - `AsteroidsMove` move like ships of classic Asteroids game
 - `Health` health, receiveDamage and heal
+- `FireBullet` let Actors be able to fire bullets

 More behaviors are coming soon.